Festivals & Events

 Kyoto lights up in roaring flames

-The Daimonji Gozan Okuribi—known as the Daimonji Festival—adds more heat to the hottest month of the year with its five blazing fires atop the mountains of Kyoto.
-The festival occurs annually on August 16th beginning at 8 p.m.
+The Kyoto Gozan Okuribi adds more heat to the hottest month of the year with its five blazing fires atop the mountains of Kyoto.
+The ceremony occurs annually on August 16th beginning at 8 p.m.

 How to Get There

-The best place to view the festival is from the center of the city.
+The best place to view the ceremony is from the center of the city.

 Locals flock to the banks of the Kamo River between Sanjo and Imadegawa Streets to see the first fire lit on Daimonji-yama.

-You can access Sanjo Station by the Tozai Line.
+You can access Sanjo Station by the Tozai Subway Line.

 During the week-long Obon holiday, it's believed that deceased ancestors return from the afterlife to visit the living.
-The Daimonji festival marks the end of their stay and guides the dead back to heaven with its burning fires.
+The Gozan Okuribi marks the end of their stay and guides the dead back to heaven with its burning fires.